Lost Battalion (World War I): Argonne Forest before the attack

 The Argonne Forest was seized by the Germans at the early stages of the war.
 They had set up defensive positions throughout the forest, using a string of networked trenches.
 These defences started with a roughly 500 m deep front line which "served as not much more than an advanced warning system".
 Beyond the first line, which consisted of trenches, shell holes, and listening posts, the Allies would have to push through the dense forest to the main battle lines.
-The next battle line, which was about 2 km in depth, had turned back all Allied attacks over the last four years.
+The next battle line, which was about 2 km in depth, had turned back all other Allied attacks over the last four years.
 This battle line, which consisted of wired trenches that were firmly held, was referred to by the Germans as "Hagen Stellung" ("Hagen position").
 The next German battle line, referred to as the "Hagen Stellung-Nord" ("Hagen position-North"), was "basically a machine-gun-covered, pre-sighted artillery target."
 This was a very well entrenched location utilizing both natural and man-made barriers.
 Together, these two battle lines formed what was known as "Etzel Stellungen" ("Etzel positions").

 The Hagen Stellung-Nord formed the most difficult problem.
 Over the years, the Germans had pre-sighted every square inch of the area in case of a hostile takeover.
 Should attackers take the Hagen Stellung-Nord, they came immediately into danger of annihilation by German artillery.
 No occupier could remain there for long.

 The Germans also spread barbed wire for hundreds of miles.
 At various points, it was higher than a man's head and several, even many, yards deep.
 The Germans also placed barbed wire at the bottom of rivers and small streams to prevent any troop movement across these areas.

 Action in the Argonne

 Orders

-The Meus-Argonne Offensive began on the morning of September 26, 1918.
+The Meuse-Argonne Offensive began on the morning of 26 September 1918.
 General Evan Johnson, the commander in charge of the Argonne part of the offensive, had a "no retreat" command for his divisions: